fbpx

 Ulnar Nerve Gliding Routine

-• With therapist facing his client, his right hand grasps client’s right wrist, and horizontally abducts and externally rotates her arm to 90 degrees
+• With therapist facing his client, his right hand grasps client’s left wrist, and horizontally abducts and externally rotates her arm to 90 degrees

 • Therapist’s left hand snakes under and grasps /depresses the client’s shoulder to stabilize